-6.7-1 LICENSE
+6.6-1 LICENSE

-- a.
-Revocation: Whenever a practitioner's license to practice in this State is revoked, Medical Staff appointment and clinical privileges are immediately and automatically revoked. - b.
-Restriction: Whenever a practitioner's license is limited or restricted in any way, those clinical privileges that are within the scope of the limitation or restriction are similarly immediately and automatically restricted. - c.
-Suspension: Whenever a practitioner's license is suspended, Medical Staff appointment and clinical privileges are automatically suspended for the term of the licensure suspension. - d.
-Probation: Whenever a practitioner is placed on probation by a licensing authority, his or her membership status and clinical privileges shall become subject to the same terms and conditions of the probation. - e.
-Expiration: Whenever a practitioner's license expire, Medical Staff appointment and clinical privileges are immediately and automatically suspended.
+- (a) Revocation: Whenever a practitioner's license to practice in this State is revoked, Medical Staff appointment and clinical privileges are immediately and automatically revoked. - (b) Restriction: Whenever a practitioner's license is limited or restricted in any way, those clinical privileges that are within the scope of the limitation or restriction are similarly immediately and automatically restricted. - (c) Suspension: Whenever a practitioner's license is suspended, Medical Staff appointment and clinical privileges are automatically suspended for the term of the licensure suspension. - (d) Probation: Whenever a practitioner is placed on probation by a licensing authority, his or her membership status and clinical privileges shall become subject to the same terms and conditions of the probation. - (e) Expiration: Whenever a practitioner's license becomes expired.

-6.7-2 DEA REGISTRATION
+6.6-2 CONTROLLED SUBSTANCE REGISTRATION

-Whenever a practitioner's DEA registration is revoked, restricted, suspended, or has expired, the practitioner's right to prescribe medications covered by the registration is similarly revoked, restricted, or suspended.
-Where the practitioner's practice necessitates the prescription of medications, the practitioner must arrange with other practitioner(s) to prescribe medications, as appropriate, for practitioner's patients.
+Whenever a practitioner's DEA or other controlled substance registration is revoked, restricted, suspended, or has expired, the practitioner's right to prescribe medications covered by the registration is similarly revoked, restricted, or suspended.

-6.7-3 MEDICAL RECORDS
+6.6-3 MEDICAL RECORDS

-A temporary suspension of privileges to admit patients or to schedule new procedures shall be imposed for failure to complete medical records within the time periods established by the Medical Executive Committee and designated in the Medical Staff Rules and Regulations.
-Such suspension shall not apply to patients admitted or already scheduled at the time of the suspension, to emergency patients, or to imminent deliveries.
+A suspension of privileges to admit patients or to schedule new procedures shall be imposed for failure to complete medical records within the time periods established by the Medical Executive Committee and designated in the Medical Staff Rules and Regulations.
+Except for Hospitalists and Emergency Medicine Physicians, such suspension shall not apply to patients admitted or already scheduled at the time of the suspension, to emergency patients, or to imminent deliveries.
 Hospitalists and Emergency Medical Physicians will not be scheduled for shifts if suspended.
-Temporary suspension shall be lifted upon completion of the delinquent records.
-Temporary suspension shall become automatic permanent suspension for failure to complete delinquent records within 60 cumulative days per calendar year.
+Suspension shall be lifted upon completion of the delinquent records.
+Suspension shall become automatic permanent suspension for failure to complete delinquent records within 60 cumulative days per calendar year.
 Affected practitioners may request reinstatement during a period of 30 calendar days following permanent suspension if the delinquent records have been completed.
 Thereafter, such practitioners shall be deemed to have voluntarily resigned from the staff and must reapply for staff membership and privileges.

-6.7-4 PROFESSIONAL LIABILITY INSURANCE
+6.6-4 PROFESSIONAL LIABILITY INSURANCE

-A practitioner's Medical Staff appointment and clinical privileges shall be immediately suspended for failure to maintain the minimum amount of professional liability insurance required under Section 3.112 of these Bylaws.
+A practitioner's Medical Staff appointment and clinical privileges shall be immediately suspended for failure to maintain the minimum amount of professional liability insurance required under these Bylaws.
 Affected practitioners may request reinstatement during a period of 90 calendar days following suspension, upon presentation of proof of adequate insurance.
 Thereafter, such practitioners shall be deemed to have voluntarily resigned from the staff and must reapply for staff membership and privileges.

-6.7-5 FREEDOM FROM INFECTIOUS TUBERCULOSIS
+6.6-5 FREEDOM FROM INFECTIOUS TUBERCULOSIS

-A practitioner's Medical Staff appointment and clinical privileges shall be immediately suspended for failure to provide evidence of freedom from infectious tuberculosis whenever such evidence is requested.
+A practitioner's Medical Staff appointment and clinical privileges shall be suspended for failure to provide evidence of freedom from infectious tuberculosis whenever such evidence is requested.
 Affected practitioners may request reinstatement during a period of 90 calendar days following suspension upon presentation of evidence of freedom from TB.
 Thereafter, such practitioners shall be deemed to have voluntarily resigned from the staff and must reapply for staff membership and privileges.

-6.7-6 FAILURE TO BE VACCINATED OR TO OBTAIN EXEMPTION
+6.6-6 FAILURE TO BE VACCINATED OR TO OBTAIN EXEMPTION

 A practitioner's Medical Staff clinical privileges shall be immediately suspended for failure to provide evidence of flu vaccination or an approved exemption granted by Banner or, where granted an exemption, for failure to wear a mask as required by Banner policy.
-Privileges will be reinstated when evidence of vaccination or an approved exemption is provided or at the end of flu season, whichever occurs first.
+Privileges will be reinstated at the end of flu season.